lopezdsr/sql-query/sqlref/sql_reference.template.md

 ### Sampling table data
 {: #chapterSamplingTableData}

-Any table, that is, object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause*, can be associated with a *table sample clause*.
+Any table that is object stored on Cloud {{site.data.keyword.cos_short}}, used in a *from clause*, can be associated with a *table sample clause*.
 The table sample clause defines how to retrieve a subset of rows from the underlying table (object stored on Cloud {{site.data.keyword.cos_short}}).
-This lets you write queries for samples of the data, for example, for the purpose of interactive data exploration and data mining.
+Thus, you can write queries for samples of the data, for example, for the purpose of interactive data exploration and data mining.

-The general syntax of a table sample clause is described by the syntax diagram below.
+The general syntax of a table sample clause is described by the following syntax diagram.

 <h3 id="sample">sample</h3>